U.N. chief says Central African Republic peacekeepers 'overwhelmed'

-BANGUI French and African soldiers serving in Central African Republic are "overwhelmed" by the "state of anarchy" in the country, U.N.
-Secretary-General Ban Ki-moon said on Saturday, a day after Chadian troops began withdrawing from the peacekeeping mission.
+BANGUI U.N.
+Secretary-General Ban Ki-moon warned on Saturday that French and African soldiers in Central African Republic were "overwhelmed" by a "state of anarchy," a day after Chadian troops began withdrawing from the peacekeeping mission.

 The U.N.
-Security Council is due to approve next week a 12,000-strong U.N. peacekeeping force for the former French colony.
-The force will take over authority from African Union troops in an attempt to restore order to the country.
+Security Council is due to approve next week a 12,000-strong U.N. peacekeeping force for the former French colony, which will take over authority from African Union troops in an attempt to restore order to the impoverished country.

-During a brief visit to the impoverished country on his way to Rwanda, Ban appealed for more help and said the international community was at risk of repeating the mistakes of the 1994 Rwanda genocide, where some 800,000 died.
+During a brief visit to the country, Ban appealed for more help and said the international community was at risk of repeating the mistakes of the 1994 Rwanda genocide where some 800,000 died.

 "I commend the African Union and French forces for making a difference," he said in a speech before the interim government.
 "But they are under-resourced and overwhelmed by the sheer scale of the need."

-Until the U.N. force can be established, Ban called for "the immediate deployment of more troops and police", though he did not say where he thought the extra forces might come from.
+Until a U.N. force can be established, Ban called for "the immediate deployment of more troops and police."

 "The international community failed the people of Rwanda 20 years ago.
-And we are at risk of not doing enough for the people of the CAR today," Ban said.
+And we are at risk of not doing enough for the people of the CAR today," he added.

-At the same gathering, the head of the interim government, Alexandre-Ferdinand Nguendet, requested an end to a U.N. embargo on arms exports to his country.
-"That way, the army can play its role," he said.

 DAYLIGHT STABBING